bbilly1/wp-spider/README.md

     * **img_short**         : Shortened URL to the picture in the media library.
     * **img_status_code**   : HTTP status code of the image URL.

-From there it is straight forward further analyze the result by filtering the list by pictures not in use, links not resulting in a 200 HTTP response, pictures on the site that don't exist in the library and many other conclusions.
+From there it is straight forward to further analyze the result by filtering the list by pictures not in use, links not resulting in a 200 HTTP response, pictures on the site that don't exist in the library and many other conclusions.

 ## Config